-Meghan Markle Has Invited Her “TV Husband” Patrick J. Adams To The Royal Wedding, The Blast Reports
+Meghan Markle Has Invited Her ‘TV Husband’ Patrick J. Adams To The Royal Wedding, ‘The Blast’ Reports

 — #becauseofthemwecan (@Becauseofthem) May 11, 2018

-The Sun reports that there will be fewer wedding guests at Harry and Meghan’s wedding that there were at William and Kate’s wedding in 2011.
+The Sun reports that there will be fewer wedding guests at Harry and Meghan’s wedding than there were at William and Kate’s wedding in 2011.
 But approximately 600 people are expected to be there.
 As The Sun notes, over 2,000 members of the public have been invited to view some of the pomp and ceremony on the Windsor Castle grounds.
 Around half of those people will be leaders from charitable organizations tied to causes Meghan and Prince Harry support.

 The Queen gives consent to Prince Harry and Meghan Markle's marriage https://t.co/aw8GAwGy5E pic.twitter.com/XcvQqIgWIw